toricls/votingapp/README.md

 ### How to set up the application

 This is a classic Python application.
 To use it with AWS App Runner you can build the image upfront (a `Dockerfile` is provided) and push it to ECR or you can provide the source code directly.
 If you are deploying the application with AWS App Runner, the root of the repository contains the `apprunner.yaml` file used to configure the required parameters for runtime.
-The only requirements creating the DDB table and set the proper permissions.
+The only requirements creating the DynamoDB table and set the proper permissions.
 In the [preparation](/preparation) folder there are instructions and code to make this happen.

 #### AWS App Runner console deployment

-First, please run the `preparation.sh` script in this repository to create the DDB table and the various roles and policies required.
+First, please run the `preparation.sh` script in this repository to create the DynamoDB table and the various roles and policies required.
 Then move to the AWS App Runner console.

 - Click on `Create Service`
 - Repository type: `Source code repository`